srirajk/mock-cdc/README.md

 git clone https://sriraj10@bitbucket.org/skadimisetty/mock-cdc.git

 sh startScript.sh
   the above command will setup the environment.

-upload the templates from mock-cdc/nifi/nifi-templates to nifi. start the flow.

 sh curlCommands.sh
-the above command will trigger and load data into mysql for 10 sec and then stop the process as this is only for a test.
+  the above command will trigger and load data into mysql for 10 sec and then stop the process as this is only for a test. it also imports templates into nifi.

+validate you are able to see 2 templates on nifi.

+screens to follow on nifi.

 if you refresh your screen on nifi, you should be able to see data flowing through.

-Note: I am in the process of automating the template upload to nifi.
+Note: automated the process to import templates into nifi but still need to work on building a script to go ahead and instantiate the template along with configuring the controller services and controllers.